dankuck/dankuck.github.io/_posts/2021-02-26-trumans-map-4-inferential-distance.md

 Something was wrong.
 If They could track me through Seahaven Island with their hidden cameras, they should be smart enough to notice these security cameras went black.

-Someone was coming in a car to look for me at the dark doorway where I left the world.
+Someone must have come to look for me at the dark doorway where I left the world.
 I wasn’t there anymore, but how stupid could they be?
 Did they just assume I couldn’t get through the nearest door because it was locked?

 <i>God, so much failure…</i>

 After a few minutes, I wandered back and browsed the labels on the boxes of books.

 “Hey, I know these books!”
-I said to no one.
+I said aloud.
 One of my first acts as mayor was to order new books for the library.
 Every single book they had was over 30 years old.
 Kathryn Wormwood had blamed the post office when the shipment never arrived in the library.
 But they were here.

 I looked over the boxes.
 Most of them were glued shut for shipping, but they all had labels.
 I soon found three with the label I wanted: <i>The 2020 World Book Encyclopedia</i>.